Sponsored by the MGH Institute of Health Professions

 36 First Avenue, Boston, MA 02129-4557.

 Full refund, less administrative fee of $20 if cancellation is received prior to August 9, 2019.
 To cancel, send your cancellation request via email to the Office of Continuing and Professional Development.
 Refunds will be processed based on the original form of payment and will be processed within 30 days of receipt of the cancellation notice.
 Cancellations received after August 9, 2019 will not be eligible for a refund.

-Cancellation of activity: In the very unlikely event that IHP cancels or postpones the activity due to circumstances beyond its control, IHP School of Nursing's liability will be limited to refund of paid registration fees.
+Cancellation of activity: In the very unlikely event that IHP cancels or postpones the activity due to circumstances beyond its control, the IHP's liability will be limited to refund of paid registration fees.

 For any additional questions or concerns regarding this workshop or the registration process, please contact:

 Ginny Do - Program Manager